Islah (album): Singles

 "Kno One" was released via digital download as the album's first single on July 9, 2015.
 The song was produced by IKENNA FuNkEn and The Featherstones.
+Despite not charting, it has since been certified platinum by the RIAA.

 "Really Really" was released as the album's lead single (second overall) on October 5, 2015.
 The song was produced by Alex Goose, Cook Classics and Jake Troth.
 It peaked at number 46 on the US Billboard Hot 100.
-To date, the song has been certified double platinum by the Recording Industry Association of America (RIAA).
+To date, the song has been certified six times platinum by the Recording Industry Association of America (RIAA).

 "2 Phones" was released as the album's third single on November 5, 2015.
 The song was produced by Mad Max.
 It became Gates' first top 40 hit single upon the charts, and peaked at number 17 on the Billboard Hot 100.
-To date, the song has also become certified double platinum by the Recording Industry Association of America (RIAA).
+To date, the song has been certified five times platinum by the Recording Industry Association of America (RIAA).

 "Time for That" was released as the album's fourth and final single on September 9, 2016.
 It was produced by Swiff D, alongside additional production from Nick Seeley.
-The song peaked at number 19 on the US Bubbling Under Hot 100 Singles chart.
+Although the song peaked at number 19 on the US Bubbling Under Hot 100 Singles chart, it was eventually certified double platinum by the RIAA.